Simon-Ing/Cosmo_Ai/README.md

 ## Building from Source

 The build stack uses conan for dependencies.
-It needs to be installed and configured to use the C++11 ABI.
+It needs to be installed, in version 1.59, and configured to use the C++11 ABI.
 (See [Conan Tutorial](https://docs.conan.io/en/latest/getting_started.html)
 for further information.)
 ```
-pip3 install conan
+pip3 install conan==1.59
 conan profile new default --detect  # Generates default profile detecting GCC and sets old ABI
 conan profile update settings.compiler.libcxx=libstdc++11 default  # Sets libcxx to C++11 ABI
 ```